Icahn values Apple at more than $1 trillion

-Activist investor and major Apple Inc shareholder Carl Icahn said the iPhone maker's stock should be trading at $216, far above its record high of $124.92 hit on Wednesday.
+Activist investor and major Apple Inc (AAPL.O) shareholder Carl Icahn said the iPhone maker's stock should be trading at $216 (£141.7), far above its record high of $124.92 hit on Wednesday.

-At $216 per share, Apple - already the world's most valuable company - would be worth about $1.3 trillion, or about the size of South Korea's gross domestic product.
+At $216 per share, Apple - already the world's most valuable company - would be worth about $1.3 trillion (£853.2 billion), or about the size of South Korea's gross domestic product.

 The company is valued at just over $700 billion currently.